-We expect that the adoption of the above Updates issued in January 2010 will not have any significant impact on its financial position and results of operations.
+We expect that the adoption of the above Updates issued will not have any significant impact on our financial position and results of operations.

 Other accounting standards that have been issued or proposed by the FASB or other standards-setting bodies that do not require adoption until a future date are not expected to have a material impact on our Consolidated Financial Statements upon adoption.